RebuTemp/transformation-algorithms/README.md

 ![figure](figures/fig_6.png)

 #### 4. Generalized_GTF.py
-The implementation of the Galois-to-Fibonacci transformation algorithm proposed in Theorem 4. <br>
+The implementation of the Generalized_Galois-to-Fibonacci transformation algorithm proposed in Theorem 4. <br>

 The feedbakc functions of the input Galois NLFSR must satisfy